fooplugins/foogallery/README.txt

 FooGallery was built to be highly configurable and extendable for developers or freelancers.

+That is why we think FooGallery is the best gallery plugin.
+After using it, we hope you will agree.

 [Visit the FooGallery Homepage](http://fooplugins.com/foogallery)

 **Features**

+The following free features make FooGallery the best gallery plugin on the market!

 *	6 Beautiful Image Gallery templates
 	*	Responsive Image Gallery - [demo](https://fooplugins.com/foogallery/wordpress-responsive-image-gallery/)